 The following individuals may order a certification of the facts of death or full certification of death:

-In addition, any licensed attorney may obtain a copy of a certification of the facts of death.
+In addition, any licensed attorney may obtain a copy of a certification of the facts of death if it is needed for a legal reason.
 An informational copy of a death record is available to anyone who requests it.

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.